 Refuges & huts

 The Chamonix Valley has a number of mountain huts, most of which are open in the summer months, with some open all year for mountaineering.
-From easily accessible from town huts, to those in the back corners and far reaches of the valley, you should be able to make a booking to suit your trip - just give plenty of time ahead of arriving to make the booking!
+From easily accessible from town huts, to those in the back corners and far reaches of the valley, you should be able to make a booking to suit your trip - just allow plenty of time ahead of arriving to make the booking.

 Races & events